Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Black hole phase structure via information geometry

 with the metric $g_{\mu\nu}$ specified as $g_{00}=g_{MM},g_{01}=g_{MQ},g_{10}=g_{QM},g_{11}=g_{QQ},$ where we have used $M$ and $Q$ as the extensive variables as they are the most natural choice for our charged black hole.
 These components of $g_{\mu\nu}$ can be computed by expressing the metric in terms of derivatives of the entropy with respect to the extensive variables as follows:

 which can be explicitly evaluated, as shown in the Appendix.
 We are now in a position to compute the thermodynamic curvature

-where $g=\det{g_{\mu\nu}}=g_{MM}g_{QQ}-g_{MQ}^2$. \\ In this framework, $R_C$ has the following interpretation: a zero curvature indicates that the system is non-interacting and in an ideal gas-like configuration, providing no additional information about black hole micromolecules.
-A positive $R$ signifies repulsive interactions, indicating an unstable system, while a negative $R$ represents attractive interactions and thus a stable system.
+where $g=\det{g_{\mu\nu}}=g_{MM}g_{QQ}-g_{MQ}^2$. \\ In this framework, the following interpretation is usually ascribed to $R_{C}$: a zero curvature indicates that the system is non-interacting and in an ideal gas-like configuration, providing no additional information about black hole micromolecules.
+A positive $R$ is associated with repulsive effective interactions, while negative $R$ indicates attractive interactions.
 Divergences in $R$ correspond to phase transitions \cite{Ruppeiner:2013yca}.
 From this interpretation of $R$, one might wonder if $R$ would be very large for a black hole due to its infinite density.
 This point is emphasized in Ref. \cite{Ruppeiner:2013yca}, where it is suggested that the gravitational degrees of freedom in a black hole system might possess some non-statistical description because all the gravitating material has been compressed into the central singularity.
 Thus, thermodynamic curvature represents some kind of non-gravitational interactions among the black hole constituents at its surface, arising effectively from the underlying gravitational degrees of freedom.